fbpx

 • You’d like an arranged overdraft – pay no interest on your arranged overdraft for 12 months from the date you open the account.

-• You’re happy to do most of your banking online, using thier app and Internet Bank.
+• You’re happy to do most of your banking online and using their app.

 Image of flexdirect card